DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-1/sound-and-hearing/_index.md

 # Sound and hearing

 {{% note %}}

-In order to understand the basics of audio production, we need to understand the basics of sound.
-Recording, sampling and synthesis all start and end with sound.
+To understand the basics of audio production, we need to understand the basics of sound.
+Recording, sampling, and synthesis all start and end with sound.

 {{%/ note %}}